jerhon/www-honlsoft-com/content/blog/2020-02-06-java-generics.md

 categories = ["blog"]
 +++

 I've been working for about a year now building applications in Java with Spring Boot.
-Don't get me wrong, I think Java is capable, and Spring Boot is a great framework that has no comparison in .NET, but in terms of being able to get things done C# and .NET are by far my favorite language/environment.
+Don't get me wrong, I think Java is capable, and Spring Boot is a great framework that has no comparison in .NET.
+However, in terms of being able to get things done C# and .NET are by far my favorite language/environment.

 One thing I recently ran into is the use of generics in Java.
-In particular I have a set of APIs and I'm conveying their requests and responses with DTOs.
+In particular, I have a set of APIs and I'm conveying their requests and responses with DTOs.
 I also have a database that's being developed via JPA entities.
 Many of the APIs are just wrappers around being able to do something against the database.

-Thus, I have a lot of boilerplate code to do this.
+Unfortunately, this takes a lot of boilerplate code.

 One of the key places this code can be reduced is via mapping libraries, and I've been using [Model Mapper](http://modelmapper.org/) as a way around this.
 It worked great until still I started getting to collections.